fabriziotappero/snupy.org/work/proj-4.md

 title:
 ---

-This is a teaser for the Spanish theatre play *Ara que ho tenim tot*, Barcelona, Spain.
+This is a teaser for the Spanish theatre play *Ara que ho tenim tot* that was shot in the Regina Theatre in Barcelona, Spain.

 Starring Núria Casas y Jaume García Arija, *Ara que ho tenim tot* is a story about love and misery, about the wearing of a maybe too long relationship, sometimes hard to sustain.